top of page

 Securing Funding for Power Platform

-To secure funding, don’t focus on just the cost, but instead the return on investment (ROI) and how the solution aligns with business goals.
+To secure funding, focus on the return on investment (ROI) and how the solution aligns with business goals.

-• Compare costs and benefits and show how the right licensing saves time and money or help get better business results.
+• Compare Costs and Benefits: Show how the right licensing saves time and money while improving results.

-• Build a small prototype or proof of concept to bring your ideas to life and demonstrate what the results might be.
+• Build a Prototype: Create a small prototype or proof of concept to visualize potential outcomes.

-As an example, I was recently working with a company that was comparing Power Apps ($5/user/month) with Dynamics 365 ($105/user/month).
-At first, Power Apps seemed cheaper.
-But after reviewing data costs and staffing needs, they saw that Dynamics 365 would save $74,800 per year, and provided more benefits, making it the better choice.
+For example, I recently worked with a company comparing Power Apps ($5/user/month) to Dynamics 365 ($105/user/month).
+Initially, Power Apps seemed cheaper.
+After reviewing data costs and staffing needs, they found Dynamics 365 would save $74,800 per year, while offering more benefits.

 Workshop template to get people to work together to define metrics.